dk14/wolfram-mega/docs/dsl.md

 }
 ```

-The collateral required from Alice would be zero, but Bob would be auto-refunded on his remaining collateral.
+The collateral required from Alice would be zero, and Bob would be auto-refunded on his remaining collateral.
 Thus it is not a perfect hedge, no issues with liquidity.

 Alice is clearly at advantage though. `dsl.strictlyFair = true` would enforce verification.